OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Forms_in_Rubric_Scoring.md

 **Notice for all users**: General information about the course element assessment for all learners.
 If necessary, explain the categories of the rubric in more detail.

-**Notice for coaches**: Notes for supervisors can be left here  e.g. what is important and to consider when evaluating rubric categories.
+**Notice for coaches**: Notes for coaches can be left here  e.g. what is important and to consider when evaluating rubric categories.
 Participants will not see the notes.

 Further information on the course element Assessment can be found [here](../learningresources/Course_Element_Assessment.md).